jesperfj/sfdx-simple-old/README.md

-# Force.com Development with Heroku Sample App
+# Sample App: Force.com Development with Heroku

 ## Clone this code to your local computer